sitrox/inquery/README.md

 * 2.5.1
 * 2.6.2
 * 2.7.1
-* 3.0.0
+* 3.0.1

-Other ruby versions might work but are not covered by our Travis tests.
+Other ruby versions might work but are not covered by our automated tests.

 ## Basic usage